IoT-gamer/pico-ble-notify/README.md

 # BLENotify Library for Raspberry Pi Pico
-A library that adds BLE notification support to the standard BTstackLib for Raspberry Pi Pico.
+A library that adds BLE notification support to the standard BTstackLib in Arduino-Pico for Raspberry Pi Pico.

 ## Overview
 [The standard BTstackLib for Arduino-Pico doesn't provide an easy way to send BLE notifications](https://github.com/bluekitchen/btstack/issues/551#issuecomment-1827805004).
 This library fills that gap by providing a simple wrapper around the lower-level BTstack API for notifications.